Stokes Purple® Sweet Potato

 Lima oranges are available in the late winter and early spring months.

 Lima oranges are most often eaten fresh, versus being used for processing into juice.
-Peel Lima oranges and add separated sections to salads or serve as a snack.
-Juice the sweet Lima orange and combine with other juices for a refreshing beverage or mix with champagne for a sweeter mimosa.
-The juice can be used with vinegar to make salad dressings or marinades.
+Their low acidity balances well with naturally tart foods such as rhubarb, cranberry, lemon, gooseberries and tart cherries.
+Peel Lima oranges and add the cleaned supremes atop a citrus tart.
+A Brazilian baked good called the brigadeiro, a cross between the truffle and a bon-bon, is often flavored with the sweet orange.
+Juice the sweet Lima orange and combine with lemon and lime juices for a refreshing beverage or mix with champagne for a sweeter mimosa.
+Their thick, richly perfumed rind takes well to candied applications for garnishes and candies.
 Lima oranges can be stored for several weeks in the refrigerator.

 Sweet oranges are a distinct species, related to sour orange C. aurantium, and mandarin orange, C. reticulata and all falling under the umbrella of the Rutaceae, or citrus, family.
 Lima oranges are an acid-free variety of sweet orange that originated in China and now grow throughout the world’s tropical and semi-tropical regions.
 Lima oranges are most commonly grown for consumers in Brazil, though they are grown in small orchards in California and Florida for sale at local farmer’s markets.